rayhanarfn/HousingProject/README.md

 # HousingProject
-This is created for Coursera Final Project
+This is created for Coursera Final Project.
+I am aiming to have better understanding on Statistics for Data Science and get it certified